Luthaf/Jumos.jl/doc/simulations/compute.rst

 Users don't usualy need to use ``Basecompute`` directly, as all the output capacities are provided by the :ref:`outputs <simulation-outputs>`.
-Computed values can have various usages: they may be used in :ref:`outputs <simulation-outputs>`, or in :ref:`enforces <simulation-enforces>`.
+Computed values can have various usages: they may be used in :ref:`outputs <simulation-outputs>`, or in :ref:`controls <simulation-controls>`.
 The data is shared between algorithms using the ``MolecularDynamic.data`` field.
 This field is a dictionnary associating symbols and any kind of value.